CLOSE Close

 Create a profile Make a one-time payment

-Residential base charge implementation
+Residential base charge final phase implementation

 The PUD’s Board of Commissioners approved a revised implementation of the base charge for electric customers.
 The deployment schedule will take place over two years instead of four.
+The final phase of implementation will go into effect on April 1, 2024.

 The PUD’s board approved the implementation of a base charge to its residential electric service rates (Schedule 7) on Nov.
 19, 2019.
 After being delayed on March 23, 2021, due to the pandemic, it was officially implemented on April 1, 2022.